4COLE/is218_midterm/README.md

 # Advanced Python Calculator

-This project is an advanced command-line calculator.
-It emphasizes professional software development practices, including the use of design patterns, logging, plugins, environment variables, and data management with Pandas.
+This project is a command-line calculator.
+It focuses on professional software development practices, including the use of design patterns, logging, plugins, environment variables, and data management via Pandas.

 ## Table of Contents
 - [Setup Instructions](#setup-instructions)